-Ball State gets OK to proceed with construction of New York Avenue Parking Garage
+Ball State gets OK to proceed with construction of parking garage, announces State Rep. Sue Errington

 INDIANAPOLIS – State Rep. Sue Errington (D-Muncie) said the State Budget Committee agreed to allow Ball State University to begin building a new parking garage at New York Avenue and Studebaker Drive.